Industrial wastewater discharge approvals - an overview

 What are the types of industrial wastewater discharge approvals?

-How much advance notice is needed to obtain approval to discharge industrial wastewater?
+How much advance notice is needed to obtain a new approval to discharge industrial wastewater?

-The time it takes to obtain approval to discharge depends upon the type and amount of wastewater a company discharges to the sewer.
+The time it takes (either 60 or 90 days) to obtain approval to discharge depends upon the type and amount of wastewater a company discharges to the sewer.

-All dischargers must apply at least 60 days prior to the start of discharge.
+All non-categorical dischargers must apply at least 60 days prior to the start of discharge.

 How much does it cost to discharge industrial wastewater to King County?